kbastamow/19Apr-MongoDB-basics/README.md

 });
 ```
 >__NOTE__
->1.
-The expression **{ $size: "$comments" }** returns the size of the comments array for a given document.
+-The expression **{ $size: "$comments" }** returns the size of the comments array for a given document.
->2.
-The $gt operator returns true **if the first operand is greater than the second operand**.
->3.
-First operand here is the length of the array, and second is 1.
+-The gt operator returns true if the first operand is greater than the second operand.-First operand here is the length of the array, and second is 1.
 If the length of comments is greater than 1, the post is displayed.
->4.
-In MongoDB's aggregation framework, the $ symbol is used to indicate that a field name is being referred to as a variable, rather than as a string literal.
- "$comments" is not being treated as a string literal that represents the name of the field, but as a variable that will be replaced by the actual value of the comments field for each document in the returned collection.
+-In MongoDB's aggregation framework, the $ symbol is used to indicate that a field name is being referred to as a variable, rather than as a string literal. "$comments" is not being treated as a string literal that represents the name of the field, but as a variable that will be replaced by the actual value of the comments field for each document in the returned collection.

 * Select the last post created
 * Select 5 latest posts